okta/okta-developer-docs/packages/@okta/vuepress-site/archive/php/sign-into-web-app-redirect/index.md

     content: noindex, nofollow
 ---

-> **Info**: PHP is no longer a supported language at Okta.
-This article is no longer updated and was archived in February 2024.
+> **Info**: This topic was archived on February 9 2024 and is no longer updated.
+PHP is no longer a supported language at Okta.

 Add a user sign-in flow to a server-side web application with Okta's [redirect model](/docs/concepts/redirect-vs-embedded/#redirect-authentication).